ea-tel/detel-book/_chapters/chapters/Lorena_UAveiro/DBR.md

 ---
 layout: page
-title: Design-based Research in TEL: an introduction
+title: An introduction to Design-based Research in TEL

 hide: true
-permalink: /chapters/Lorena_UAveiro/DBR/
+permalink: /chapters/DBR/
 ---